 Corporate giants like Apple are leading the way in the reduction of their carbon footprint.
 And Futureproofed Business customers like Recticel, Deme Group, Van Hoecke, Torfs and Colruyt have also made strong progress.

 The extent of carbon footprinting that a company may need to do can be intimidating.
 Scope 3 emissions can be especially difficult to quantify and navigate.
-To make things easier, we developed the Intelligent Carbon Management Tool.
+To make things easier, we developed Futureproofed, an intelligent CO2 management tool.

-The platform makes it easy for a company to track and monitor their carbon footprints on a regular basis, identify areas to reduce emissions, and ultimately achieve their sustainability goals - with Futureproofed’s expertise and guidance at their side.
+The Futureproofed platform makes it easy for a company to track and monitor their carbon footprint on a regular basis, identify areas to reduce emissions, and ultimately achieve their sustainability goals - with Futureproofed’s expertise and guidance at their side.